tiptenbrink/thesis/final/main.typ

   + (Propagation) Note that for each $t_"start"$ and activity $a$, $a$ can start at $t_start$ if we have $P(t) >= usage(a)$ for all $t$ s.t. $t_start <= t < t_start + duration(a)$.
 For each activity, a single pass starting from $lower(a)$ to $upper(a)$ can propagate $a >= t'$ if for all $lower(a) <= t < t'$ we have that $a$ cannot start.
 Similarly, a single pass starting from $upper(a)$ and down to $lower(a)$ can propagate $a <= t'$.
 The fact is then of the form $D(A) -> [a <= t']$ (or $[a >= t']$ if the lower pass identified a new bound).
 Furthermore, it is possible for $a$ to not be able to start at any time $lower(a) <= t <= upper(a)$.
 Then, the fact is of the form $D(A) -> bot$.
 ] <proc:timetable>

 We have seen two different constraints and defined how we can describe the reasoning made by propagators using "facts".
-We now discuss how these facts can be combined to to form a proof of infeasibility.
-In the next section, we first describe proofs of infeasibility in the context of SAT, where they already standard, after which we introduce the specific proof system we use in this work.
+Furthermore, we discussed an informal strategy for verifying these facts.
+Before we discuss more rigorously and how these facts can be combined to construct actual unsatisfiability proofs, we look at proofs of unsatisfiability in SAT, where they are already standard.
+SAT can be seen as a special case of CP and ideas from SAT have also inspired the CP proof system considered in this work.

 // We also saw that for alldifferent we can precisely describe when there is a conflict, while for cumulative this is not possible and we instead described the propagation algorithm we seek to verify.
 Next, we discuss proofs of infeasibility and their relation to CP, which will serve as the necessary background to introduce the specific proof system we use.

 // Next, we introduce the proof system we use to write our proofs of infeasibility in and connect this to the facts we already introduced.

-== Proofs of infeasibility in SAT
+== Proofs of infeasibility in SAT <sec:satunsat>

-Proofs of infeasibility have become standard in SAT, which can be seen as a special case of CP.
-Ideas from SAT have also inspired the proof system considered here.
-Therefore, we first discuss SAT and unsatisfiability proofs for SAT, after which we discuss the CP proof system used in this work.
+The problem of determining whether a solution exists for a CSP that contains only Boolean variables and propositional constraints (in conjunctive normal form) is known as the Boolean satisfiability problem or SAT.
+Since SAT is NP-complete (and the first one to be proven to be as such), many other problems can be expressed in terms of SAT.
+Furthermore, it is in a way the "simplest" such problem, as variables can only have two possible values.
+For a detailed discussion of unsatisfiability proofs in SAT, see Chapter 15 of Biere et al. @biere2021handbook.
+We draw heavily from it.

 The problem of determining a solution to a CSP that contains only Boolean variables and propositional constraints (in conjunctive normal form) is also known as the Boolean satisfiability problem or SAT.
 Since SAT is NP-complete (and the first one to be proven to be as such), many other problems can be expressed in terms of SAT.
 Furthermore, it is in a way the "simplest" such problem, as variables can only have two possible values.